 Chase Distillery has released the ‘Twelve Festive Single Estate Spirits’ gift set at £60.

-After all those presents, and to enhance the Christmas dinner experience, why not swap the usual Christmas crackers for whisky filled ones….such as those from Drinks by the dram and available from Amazon for £34.99.
+After all those presents, and to enhance the Christmas dinner experience, why not swap the usual Christmas crackers for whisky filled ones….such as those from Drinks by the dram and available from Amazon for £34.99, or the offer from Silent Pool gin.
 Most of us (adults at least) would much rather have a whisky than a toy car or tape measure I am sure!